colorcube/shredder/README.md

 ### Dependencies

-* TYPO3 6.2 - 8.7, 9 should work too
+- TYPO3 6.2 - 8.7, 9 should work too

 ### Installation

-#### Installation using Composer

-In your Composer based TYPO3 project root, just do `composer require colorcube/shredder`.

-#### Installation as extension from TYPO3 Extension Repository (TER)

-Download and install the extension with the extension manager module.
+Install the extension by using composer and `composer req colorcube/shredder` or by downloading it in the extension manager or on https://extensions.typo3.org/extension/shredder/.

 ## Remarks